dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

 The output of source-build is a set of tarballs that can be used to build the .NET Core SDK from source.
-We can move the current behavior of source-build to the Core-SDK official build.
-That is, Core-SDK clones all constituent repos, applies patches, builds each repo using customized build commands, and produces the source-build tarballs as artifacts.
+We can move the current behavior of source-build to the dotnet/installer official build.
+That is, dotnet/installer clones all constituent repos, applies patches, builds each repo using customized build commands, and produces the source-build tarballs as artifacts.

-This immediately makes the dotnet/source-build repo unnecessary: it only held the source-build orchestration behavior.
+This immediately makes the dotnet/source-build repo unnecessary for 5.0: it only held the source-build orchestration behavior.

-This needs more work to meet our goals due to build performance.
-It is simply too slow (> 2hrs) to build all constituent repos within one official build.
-It needs to be fast enough that it is reasonable for the entire official build to be rejected when the source-build fails.

-> Note: practically, the source-build official build should run in an
-> independent build pipeline at first: the long build time would interfere with
-> other .NET 5 work if integrated directly.
+The migration work will be done in a new dev branch.
+It's expected that the dev branch will trail significantly behind the active 5.0 working branch: due to churn with 5.0 auto-updates and the full source-build being way too slow to put as a PR validation step in dotnet/installer, source-build would probably always fail if we tried to apply it to the mainline 5.0 branch.

+Putting source-build infrastructure into dotnet/installer doesn't directly accomplish any of our goals.
+However, it gives us a testbed for infrastructure that we need to move to dotnet/arcade, so we can be reasonably sure it will work when we roll it out to each repository.
+Eventually, the build performance will improve enough that source-build *can* run in PR validation.
+At that point, the dev branch can be merged and our goals will be accomplished.

 For more info, see [source-build-in-pipeline.md].